galactus102/myHello-World/README.md

 # myHello-World
-This is my first commmit
+This is my first commit
+Adding changes manually
+This is my second commit